3 reasons you didn’t get the listing

 What to include in the packet is up to you, but consider adding the following:

-Greg Lyles, real estate coach and trainer, suggests giving your packet a consumer-centric title, such as “Preparing for a Successful Home Sale.”
+One well-known trainer suggests giving your packet a consumer-centric title, such as “Preparing for a Successful Home Sale.”
 But ensure that each packet is customized to the seller.

 For some of us, making personal connections is easy.
 For others, it’s hit or miss.
 Sometimes you connect, sometimes you don’t.